SustainableUrbanSystemsLab/CP-IBPC2024-Humidity-Case/README.md

 ```

 After that, load your OpenFOAM environment (if it has not already
 happened) and move it into the repository.
-Here, check your version you want:
+Here, check the version you want:

 ```console
 @~: git checkout OpenFOAM-v9